Svanteberg/Virtual-EEG-electrodes/README.md

 #### GN2

 This network upsampled from 14 to 21 electrodes (7 recreated as output from the network).
-For this case, the electrode density is higher, the electrodes have an even distribution and the recreated values lie within a field of known values (in reality, the density decreases in radial direction due to the spherical geometry).
-The conditions for finding a solution for the problem is thus more favorable.
+For this case, the electrode density was higher, the electrodes had an even distribution and the recreated values lay within a field of known values (in reality, the density decreases in radial direction due to the spherical geometry).
+The conditions for finding a solution for the problem was thus more favorable.

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/10-20_14-7.png" width="50%">